CDFW Lands and Trails Access

 Below is a list of a number of CDFW properties that in some instances allow no legal access for the public and no access for mountain bikers.
 In most cases the trails and roads we are looking for access to already exist and in many cases are easemented utility roads that are maintained for use by commercial vehicles.

-Carlsbad Highlands Ecological Reserve, commonly known as Calaveras, located within the center of Carlsbad this approximately 400 plus acre property is one of the only open spaces for the public to recreate.
+Carlsbad Highlands Ecological Reserve, commonly known as Calavera, located within the center of Carlsbad this approximately 400 plus acre property is one of the only open spaces for the public to recreate.
 Purchased in the early 2000’s with several trails already within the property no trail has ever been recognized as official and although one of the most popular places to recreate in North County no management plan or map has ever been developed.
 SEE UPDATES ON CHER BELOW

 Blue Sky Ecological Reserve This property is situated within the City of Poway and providers connectivity for existing multi-use trails at Lake Poway and the surrounding City.